Basic Alarm Maintenance

 How often should alarms be tested?

 Regular alarm testing is a vital part of ensuring continued fire and carbon monoxide detection.
-Alarms should be tested weekly.
+Alarms should be tested monthly.

 Press the test button for 10 seconds.
 The alarm will sound loudly, so that you know the alarm is functioning.
 Also check all other interconnected alarms on the system sound.